 Baby’s breath is an airy delight when added to specialty bouquets or just as a nosegay in its own right.
 Growing baby’s breath from seed will result in clouds of the delicate blooms within a year.
 This perennial plant is easy to grow and low maintenance.
 Read on for more tips on how to plant Gypsophila, or baby’s breath.

 Baby’s Breath Seed Propagation

 Transplants and seeds should go outdoors after the threat of any frost has passed.
-Direct sowing baby’s breath seeds in 70-degree (21 C.) soil will result in faster germination.
+Direct sowing baby’s breath seeds in 70 degree F. (21 C.) soil will result in faster germination.

 How to Plant Gypsophila Indoors

-Plant seed in flats or small pots 6 to 8 weeks before planting outdoors.
+Plant seed in flats or small pots six to eight weeks before planting outdoors.
 Use a good seed starter mix and sow seed with just a dusting of soil over.

 Keep the soil moist and warm when sowing baby’s breath seeds.
-The use of a heat mat can speed germination, which can occur in just 10 days.
+The use of a heat mat can speed germination, which can occur in just ten days.

 Grow seedlings until they have two pairs of true leaves.
 Then begin to harden them off, gradually getting plants used to outdoor conditions for a week.
 Transplants are subject to shock.
 Use a transplant or starter food after the plants go in the ground.

 Prepare a garden bed by tilling deeply and removing rocks and other debris.
 Incorporate leaf litter or compost if the soil is heavy or contains a lot of clay.